Mannarasala Temple: Mannarasala Ayilyam

-Mannarasala Ayilyam is the main Temple festival here.
+Mannarasala Ayilyam is the main Temple festival.
 On the day of Ayilyam asterism in the months of Kanni and Thulam (September and October), all the serpentine idols in the grove and the temple are taken in procession to the Brahmin illom, where the offerings of Nurum Palum (rice flour and milk), Kuruthi (a red liquid made of turmeric and lime) and cooked rice are made.
-The matriarch of Mannarasala Illom carries the idol of the Nagaraja and the procession is conducted with great pomp and rejoicing.
+The matriarch of Mannarasala Illom carries the idol of the Nagaraja.